 After identifying most of the images, I transcribed my great-grandfather’s diary.
 Knowing their reputation for producing beautiful books, I sent a proposal to the University of New Mexico Press, and they agreed to publication.

 I pored through my notes, thinking there might be other images floating around in the world, especially those taken by the other men on the 1901 expedition.
 In the process, I found the name Silas Ayer as somebody Betty had recommended I contact.

 “He’s the grandson of Uncle Louie,” she said, referring to Louie Bement.
 I made countless phone calls and managed to track down Silas in Ellicott City, Maryland.

 Silas and I met at the National Archives, where we compared his grandfather’s album to Wyckoff’s.
 I also gathered the photograph files I’d studied the year before.
 Interestingly, many of Wyckoff’s and Bement’s photographs had been taken on the same occasions, only seconds apart and from slightly different angles.

 Silas offered to contribute his photos and diary to my project.
-With his encouragement and feedback, I compiled the best images from the two collections, wrote an introduction, and the book became a reality with the expertise of the folks at the University of New Mexico Press.
+With his encouragement and feedback, I compiled the best images from the two collections, wrote an introduction, and with the expertise of the folks at the University of New Mexico Press, the book became a reality.

 "Historians are lucky to have Wyckoff and Bement’s rare and extraordinary record of their voyage, and as a novelist, I absolutely cherish my copy of Boreal Ties.
 The businessmen were not only in the right place in the right time, they were paying attention.
 To take such photographs, they clearly put themselves on the scene, front and central, entering into a landscape and into the lives of people they depicted."